jehogit/merging-pulling-exercise/README.md

 (The "added my color and name" part is a commit message.
 When you commit, you should always give a meaningful message showing what's done and changed.)

-- Push your change to the forked repository
+### Push your changes to your GitHub repo

+Now you can push the changes to your GitHub repo (the forked one)

+`git push`

 (Notice that you get a fatal error, for eample: